 Restaurants in Panama

-Seafood is fresh and plentiful.
+Seafood is fresh and plentiful at restaurants in Panama.
 Ceviche, raw cubes of fish and onion marinated in lemon juice, is a popular dish throughout Latin America.
-Also try: pargo (red snapper), corvina (sea bass), langostino (jumbo shrimp), langosta (lobster), calamari, cangrejo (crab), and pulpo (octopus).
-You can have it fried, grilled, al ajillo (with a spicy garlic sauce), or a la española (sautéed with tomatoes and onions).
+While there, you should also try pargo (red snapper), corvina (sea bass), langostino (jumbo shrimp), cangrejo (crab) and pulpo (octopus).
+You can have it fried, grilled, al ajillo (with a spicy garlic sauce) or a la española (sautéed with tomatoes and onions).